Five Holy Wounds: First Thursdays Devotion

 The First Thursdays Devotion, also called the Act of Reparation to the Wounds of Jesus and to the Holy Eucharist, had its origin in the apparitions of Christ at Balazar, Portugal, reported by Alexandrina Maria da Costa in the 20th century.

+Sacred Heart

+In his encyclical letter of 2024, Dilexit nos, Pope Francis suggests that devotion to the Sacred Heart of Jesus emerged over time from a spirituality in the earlier centuries of the church which saw Jesus' wounded side "as a fountain of grace and a summons to a deep and loving encounter".
+In the same document he also affirms the observation made by Pope John Paul II that devotion to the Sacred Heart is part of the permanent endowment of Christian spirituality, because "throughout her history ... since the beginning, the Church has looked to the heart of Christ pierced on the Cross”.

 Symbolic use

 As early as 1139 Afonso I of Portugal put the emblem of the Five Holy Wounds on his coat of arms as king of Portugal.

 The Cross of Jerusalem, or "Crusaders' Cross", remembers the Five Holy Wounds through its five crosses.
 The Holy Wounds have been used as a symbol of Christianity.
 Participants in the Crusades would often wear the Jerusalem cross, an emblem representing the Holy Wounds; a version is still in use today in the flag of Georgia.
 The "Five Wounds" was the emblem of the "Pilgrimage of Grace", a northern English rebellion in response to Henry VIII's Dissolution of the Monasteries.

 Prior to its modern association with the occult, the pentagram was used as a symbol for the Holy Wounds.
 The pentagram plays an important symbolic role in the 14th-century English poem Sir Gawain and the Green Knight, in which the symbol decorates the shield of the hero, Gawain.
 The unnamed poet credits the symbol's origin to King Solomon, and explains that each of the five interconnected points represents a virtue tied to a group of five: Gawain is perfect in his five senses and five fingers, faithful to the Five Wounds of Christ, takes courage from the five joys that Mary had of Jesus, and exemplifies the five virtues of knighthood.

 When consecrating an altar a number of Christian churches anoint it in five places, indicative of the Five Holy Wounds.
 Eastern Orthodox churches will sometimes have five domes on them, symbolizing the Five Holy Wounds, along with the alternate symbolism of Christ and the Four Evangelists.